coderschool/ftw_lecture_notes/terminologies.md

 ## E

+- **em**: CSS's unit of measurement that is relative to the parent of the element to which it is applied.
+The problem with using em is that it increases your code's complexity, as the nesting of elements makes size calculation more difficult.

 - **Embedded style sheets (CSS)**: are placed in a HTML document via the **style** element.
 The **style** element must be placed in the **head** of the document

 - **External style sheets (CSS)**: The external `.css` file that contains a number of style rules.
 The `.css` document is then linked to the HTML documents.
 This is the most powerful and preferred method for attaching style sheets to content.